 Lion dancing is a well-known tradition in Chinese culture.
 Usually performed during Chinese New Year and at other traditional, cultural and religious festivals, the dance sees two performers mimicking a lion’s movements to the sounds of beating drums while inside an elaborate and colourful lion costume.

-Hong Kong culture uses the single-horned Chinese Southern Lion, whose legend stems from the mythical monster, Dian.
-During Chinese New Year, the lions perform cai qing, meaning “plucking the greens.”
+Hong Kong culture uses the single-horned Chinese southern lion, whose legend stems from the mythical monster, Dian.
+During Chinese New Year, the lions perform a ritual called “plucking the greens” (蔡慶; coi3 hing3).
 Auspicious green vegetables—usually lettuce—are hung on poles and above doorframes for the Lion to eat (and spit out) as a symbol of good luck.
 Want to see one of these?
 Just head for the racket during the next Chinese festival.

 Cantonese opera is thought to have originated in northern China and migrated south in the Southern Song dynasty.
 Music, singing, martial arts, acrobatics, and acting are all featured in the many well-known operas—such as The Purple Hairpin and Rejuvenation of the Red Plum Flower—still performed today.

 On deities’ birthdays or the Jiao Festival, Cantonese opera troupes are hired to appease gods by performing in temporary bamboo sheds.
 Today, there is a dwindling number of Cantonese opera troupes left to preserve the art.
 Hoping to catch a show?
-Look no further than The Cantonese Opera Advancement Association for free and ticketed options.
+Look no further than these performing arts venues specialising in Cantonese opera.

 Using light and shadow, a puppeteer creates a moving world on a translucent screen for audiences to enjoy.
 The art apparently originates from the Han dynasty, when Emperor Wu asked his officers to bring his favourite concubine back to life.
 They created a lifelike puppet in her likeness, and cast a shadow onto the wall using an oil lamp.
 Wu was so impressed he created the concept of shadow theatre.